1970s in Hong Kong: Foreign entertainment

-Hong Kong also found itself at a unique geographical and cultural crossroads.
+Hong Kong also found itself at a geographical and cultural crossroads.
 Many of the western artists like Elvis Presley and The Beatles were getting exposure in the music industry.
 Toys from Japan have arrived in Hong Kong via random and inconsistent shipments in the past.
 But the first big waves of Japanese products with staying power in the market place were mainly super robot toys.
 Gordian Warrior and Baxinger were some that were commonly available.

 The 1975 Japanese series Ultraman was aired, and was named as such since the protagonist had eyes resembling eggs.
 The children were fascinated.
-Kids tried to "fly" in the air, imitating their heroes.
-Two kids (aged 3½ and 4½) attempted a flight jumping off a 7-storey building in Kowloon City on 26 July 1975.
-The younger brother was killed on the spot, while the elder was miraculously saved.
+Children tried to "fly" in the air, imitating their heroes.
+Two children (aged 3½ and 4½) attempted a flight jumping off a 7-storey building in Kowloon City on 26 July 1975.
+The younger brother was killed on the spot, while the elder was saved.
 The broadcast of the series was suspended for a while after the accident.

 Cinema

 The martial arts films starred by Bruce Lee, including the 1971 The Big Boss (唐山大兄) and Fist of Fury (精武門) the following year, were sensational.
 Cornered for some times by Western and Mandarin films, Cantonese films were much revived in the 1970s, with the great success of 1976 The Private Eyes (半斤八兩), directed by Michael Hui, which is said to remain the all-time box-office king of Hong Kong cinema when inflation is taken into account.

-The James Bond film The Man with the Golden Gun in 1973 was filmed in Hong Kong.
-The film featured the wreck of SS Seawise University and that of the famous former Cunard Ocean liner RMS Queen Elizabeth.
+In 1973 the James Bond film The Man with the Golden Gun was filmed in Hong Kong.
+The film featured the wreck of SS Seawise University, formerly the famous Cunard ocean liner RMS Queen Elizabeth.